Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Dermofasciectomy

-In very severe or advanced disease the skin overlying the diseased finger is also involved or damaged as a result of previous surgery and therefore needs to be removed during the revision procedure.
+In very severe or advanced diseases the skin overlying the diseased finger is also involved or damaged as a result of previous surgery and therefore needs to be removed during the revision procedure.
 The area where the skin has been removed is covered by a skin graft (usually taken from the same arm).

 Repeat operations